home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 * _"Alexa, set [entity name] to [mode utterance]."_

-If the climate entity supports on/off, use _turn on_ and _turn off_ utterances with the entity name or the mode utterance.
+If the climate entity supports on/off, use _"turn on"_ and _"turn off"_ utterances with the entity name or the mode utterance.

 * _"Alexa, turn on the [mode utterance]."_
 * _"Alexa, turn off the [entity name]."_